Everest View TrekEverest View Trek

 Travel Insurance

 Travel insurance is mandatory for trekkers booking with Mountain Eco Trails (and strongly recommended for anyone trekking in Nepal).
-The Everest View Trek, while relatively short and safe, still takes you to high altitude in a remote area where medical facilities are limited.
-In case of acute altitude sickness, injury, or other unforeseen events, a helicopter evacuation to Kathmandu could be necessary, and those cost thousands of dollars if paid out of pocket.
+The Everest View Trek, while relatively short and safe, still takes you to a high altitude in a remote area where medical facilities are limited.
+In case of acute altitude sickness, injury, or other unforeseen events, a helicopter evacuation to Kathmandu could be necessary, and those costs thousands of dollars if paid out of pocket.
 Having travel insurance ensures that if something goes wrong, you will receive timely care without a massive financial burden.
 It’s for your safety and peace of mind.

 Provide Us Details: Once you have your insurance, send Mountain Eco Trails your insurer’s name, policy number, and emergency contact number.
 We keep this on file.
 In the rare event of an emergency, our guide or office will directly communicate with the insurance’s emergency assistance team to arrange evacuation.